 The 316-acre campus includes 15 buildings, which provide modern facilities for both credit and non-credit students.
 Facilities and equipment are consistent with and designed to maintain the high academic standards of the College.
-In addition to the Learning Commons-Library, Humanities, and Science buildings, there is a College Center which houses the student lounge, dining facilities, a 400-seat theatre, Admissions and Registration, Financial Aid, Student and Legal Affairs, Institutional Research, Advising Center, Instructional Affairs, and the Business Office.
-The campus also includes a Physical Education Building, which houses a large gymnasium and indoor swimming pool.
-The Technology building houses instructional and laboratory facilities for several of the career technology programs in addition to the Information Technology Center and the eLearning and Education Technology Services department.
-The Continuing Education building houses classrooms and meeting rooms for conferences, workshops, and seminars.
-The majority of the College's credit health programs are located in the Allied Health Building.
-The Automotive Technology building houses the Automotive Technology program.
-Behind the Automotive building are the services building, the workforce building, transportation building, and a storage facility.
-The Advancement Building houses the ACM Foundation office, public relations, marketing departments, and the College bookstore.
+In addition to the Learning Commons-Library, Humanities, and Science Buildings, there is a College Center which houses the student lounge, dining facilities, theatre, Admissions and Registration, Financial Aid, Student and Legal Affairs, Institutional Research, Advising Center, Instructional Affairs, and the Business Office.
+The campus also includes a Physical Education Building, which houses a large gymnasium and fitness center.
+The Technology Building houses instructional and laboratory facilities for several of the career technology programs in addition to the Information Technology and eLearning and Education Technology Services departments.
+The Continuing Education and Workforce Development Building houses classrooms and meeting rooms for conferences, workshops, and seminars.
+The College's health programs are located in the Allied Health Building.
+The Automotive Technology Building houses the Automotive Technology program.
+The Advancement Building houses the ACM Foundation office, public relations, student recruitment, and marketing departments, and the Campus Store.